 721 Pleasant St, St Joseph

 This is a great place to enjoy your picnic lunch with lots of fresh apples and pears available to augment your meal.
 This 400-acre farm offers ready-picked and pick-your-own fruits, a country store, pony and hay wagon rides, farm animal corral, tasting counter and heritage apple display.
 Open Friday-Monday, 10 a.m. to 6 p.m., it's a family-friendly place to fill your lungs with refreshing country air and your vehicle with fresh produce.
-When you're ready, our last stop is 25 minutes southwest.
-Just follow the winding country roads to:
+When you're ready, our last stop for the day is 25 minutes southwest.

 9351 East Eureka Rd., Eau Claire

-Take time to sit and breathe in the rich scents of fall at this family-owned and operated artisanal producer of estate grown wines.
-Come pick your own apples or grapes in Sept.-Oct.
-Taste award-winning wines year round.
+Take time to sit and breathe in the rich scents of fall at this family-owned and operated artisanal producer of estate-grown wines.
+Come pick apples or grapes in September and October.
+Taste award-winning wines year-round.
 A Harvest Festival in mid-September and home winemaking events make this a popular fall destination.

-After a relaxing afternoon, head north 20 minutes to St. Joseph and enjoy dinner at one of the area's many restaurants before watching the sun set from Lake Bluff Park or nearby beaches and resting at a nearby hotel, B&B or cottage.
+After a relaxing afternoon, head north 20 minutes to St. Joseph and enjoy dinner at one of the area's many restaurants before watching the sunset from Lake Bluff Park or one of the nearby beaches.
+Rest up at one of our nearby lodgings for another colorful day exploring tomorrow.

 533 East Lemon Creek Rd., Berrien Springs